shawnjason/Inconsistency-Accumulation/README.md

 ## What This Repository Contains

-Seven standalone Lean 4 proof files covering all policy-level discrete results of the paper that admit a concise machine-checked formalization.
-The proofs split into two groups: an **arithmetic witness core** that mechanically verifies the specific sum-based witness family used in Section 7 of the paper, and a **policy-level group** that formalizes the paper's main lemmas and the deterministic clause of the main theorem.
+Eight standalone Lean 4 proof files covering all discrete-case policy-level results of the paper.
+The proofs split into two groups: an **arithmetic witness core** that mechanically verifies the specific sum-based witness family used in Section 7 of the paper, and a **policy-level group** that formalizes the paper's main lemmas, both clauses of the main theorem, and the positive summary-sufficiency result.

 Each file is independent, imports only `Mathlib.Tactic`, and verifies in the Lean 4 web editor at [live.lean-lang.org](https://live.lean-lang.org) against